Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He buried her in a huge hug as soon as that was done.
 "Fooled you, huh?"

-"I was convinced you were gonna take me on a sunset walk and go down on one knee and all that stuff…." she kissed his cheek, just below his ear.
+"I was convinced you were gonna take me on a sunset walk and go down on one knee and all that stuff...." she kissed his cheek, just below his ear.
 "This was better."

 "It was?"